astropy/astropy/docs/coordinates/common_errors.rst

 is an angular difference of just over three degrees - which is why this object does not appear overhead for a topocentric observer - one on the surface of the Earth.

-The correct way to construct a |SkyCoord| object for a source that is directly overhead a topocentric observer is as follows::
+The correct way to construct a |SkyCoord| object for a source that is directly overhead for a topocentric observer is as follows::

-    >>> from astropy.coordinates import EarthLocation, AltAz, ITRS, CIRS
+    >>> from astropy.coordinates import EarthLocation, AltAz, ITRS
     >>> from astropy.time import Time
     >>> from astropy import units as u